endojs/proposal-import-hook/README.md

 Since the `importHook` is only triggered via the kicker (`import(instance)`), going async there has no implications whatsoever.
-In prior iterations of this, the user was responsible for loop thru the dependencies, and prepare the instance before kicking the next phase, that's not longer the case here, where the level of control on the different phases is limited to the invocation of the `importHook`.
+In prior iterations of this, the user was responsible for looping thru the dependencies, and preparing the instance before kicking the next phase.
+That's no longer the case here, where the level of control on the different phases is limited to the invocation of the `importHook`.

 ### Can cycles be represented?

-Yes, `importHook` can return a `Module` that was either `import()` already or was returned by an `importHook` already.
+Yes, `importHook` can return a `Module` that was either `import()`ed already or was returned by an `importHook` already.

 The `import.source` behavior introduced in [ESM source phase